 Whether you’re an advanced snorkeler or beginner traveling with children, there’s a snorkeling beach for you in Puerto Rico.
 Glide over crystal clear waters from shallow to deeper water with excellent visibility.
 When most reefs are dying across the Caribbean, Puerto Rico is still blessed with healthy coral reefs with colorful and abundant sea life.

 Enjoy & Protect our Reefs

-We want you to enjoy our coral reefs, when you visit, help us keep them healthy for future generations.
+Puerto Rico welcomes you to enjoy its coral reefs, when you visit, help us keep them healthy for future generations.
 Please follow these very important guidelines.
 It takes many years for coral to grow, a simple touch or scrape can damage them and put them at risk.

 + Please read, and help us protect our coral reefs

 - Never step, kneel on, or stand on any part of the reefs.

 - Never take, move or take away from the reef, alive or dead.
 However, if you see trash, remove it carefully.
 Each part of the reef contributes to its health.

 - Before getting in the water, put your face down into the water and look for a place that’s sandy to walk in.
 Try to walk carefully, in a way that doesn’t disturb the sand or bottom.

 - Wear a floatation device if you’re not a good swimmer.